 Raw green tripe

 - Tripe is made from the lining of a ruminant’s stomach.
 It’s full of the same digestive enzymes and beneficial bacteria that help dogs break down food.

 - Start your pet off with a few tablespoons and work your way up to a ¼ cup per 50 lbs of your dog’s weight.

 - Kefir is a cultured, fermented liquid that’s made from dairy milk, goat’s milk, coconut milk or water.
 It’s full of healthy bacteria and protein.
 You can buy kefir (make sure it’s unsweetened) or make your own.

 - Give about 1 tbsp per 25 lbs of your dog’s body weight.

-- These are foods like sauerkraut or kimchi.
+- Fermented vegetables are foods like sauerkraut or kimchi.
 You can buy them or make your own.

 - Mimic the gut contents of prey animals, have beneficial bacteria and serve as a prebiotic.